nestauk/skills-taxonomy-v2/skills_taxonomy_v2/analysis/skills_extraction/Skill Naming Experiments.md

 # Naming skills 2.0

-Functions to generate skill cluster names can be found in `skills_taxonomy_v2/pipeline/skills_extraction/skills_naming_utils.py`.
+**As of 11-09-2021:**

+Functions to generate skill cluster names can be found in `skills_taxonomy_v2/pipeline/skills_extraction/skills_naming_utils.py.` We are now no longer merging similar skill clusters - instead, we are generating skill names with counters (i.e. project management 1, project management 2) for duplicate skill names, with the assumption that identical skill names should exist in different parts of the hierarchy.
+These names will then be manually renamed to capture the local context of the skill cluster name.

 Experiments with better naming can be found in `skills_taxonomy_v2/analysis/skills_extraction/notebooks/better_skills_naming.py`.